jd-fj/VendorTracker.Solution/README.md

 **_Objectives_**
 - Use Razor to display information on each page.

-- A splash page is used.
+- Include a splash page.

 - Project has Vendor and Order classes.